 FIG. 1: ZERO ORDER PLOT OF RELEASE KINETICS OF GLICLAZIDE IMMEDIATE RELEASE TABLET

 CONCLUSION: Antidiabetic immediate release gliclazide tablets were successfully formulated in the present study using super disintegrants.
-As the number of diabetic patient is increasing in an alarming manner, commercialization of the investigated immediate release tablets of gliclazide will positively impact our society and economy.
+As the number of a diabetic patients is increasing alarmingly, commercialization of the investigated immediate release tablets of gliclazide will positively impact our society and economy.

 - World Health Organization.
-Global report on diabetes 2016.
+Global report on diabetes in 2016.

 - Cantrill JE: Text Book of Clinical Pharmacy and Therapeutics.
 McGraw Hill companies Inc, Second Edition 1999.

-- Shimoyama T, Yamaguchi S, Takahashi K, Katsuta H, Ito E and Seki H: Gliclazide protects 3T3L1 adipocytes against insulin resistance induced by hydrogen peroxide with restoration of GLUT4 translocation.
-Metabolism 2006; 55: 722-730.
+- Shimoyama T, Yamaguchi S, Takahashi K, Katsuta H, Ito E and Seki H: Gliclazide protects 3T3L1 adipocytes against insulin resistance induced by hydrogen peroxide with the restoration of GLUT4 translocation.
+Metabolism 2006; 55: 722-30.

-- Katakami N, Yamasaki Y, Hayaishi-Okano R, Ohtoshi K, Kaneto H and Matsuhisa M: Metformin or Gliclazide, rather than Glibenclamide, attenuate progression of carotid intimamedia thickness in subjects with type 2 diabetes.
-Diabetologia 2004; 47: 1906-1913.
+- Katakami N, Yamasaki Y, Hayaishi-Okano R, Ohtoshi K, Kaneto H and Matsuhisa M: Metformin or Gliclazide, rather than Glibenclamide, attenuate progression of carotid intima-media thickness in subjects with type 2 diabetes.
+Diabetologia 2004; 47: 1906-13.